rachelambda/xmas-emu/README.md

 # xmas-emu
-This is a simple emulator written for the 2019 x-mas ctf
+This is a simple emulator I wrote for the 2019 x-mas ctf!

+## Future plans

+I plan on writing an assembler for the emu for fun!